SarahFaller213/dummyService/README.md

 Using Arquillian Cube!

-To run the project please used the build script I have added in the root folder (sh build.sh) from the root folder.
+To run the project please use the build script I have added in the root folder (sh build.sh) from the root folder.

 The only thing that must be is changed is the standalone version in the root pom.xml